-- Specification of number and location of fish migration aids and other measures to achieve / improve river continuity, which will be implemented by 2021 by each country. - \Rightarrow New barriers for fish migration imposed by new infrastructure projects will be avoided; unavoidable new barriers will incorporate the necessary mitigation measures like fish migration aids or other suitable measures already in the project design according to BEP and BAT. - ⇒ Restoration, conservation and improvements of river morphology, habitats and their connectivity for self-sustaining sturgeon populations and other type-specific fish populations in the Danube River and the respective tributaries, also contributing to the improvement of other aquatic biological quality elements. - Specification of location and extent of measure for the improvement of river morphology, which will be implemented by 2021 by each country. - ⇒ Closing the knowledge gaps on the possibility for sturgeon and specified other migratory species to migrate upstream and downstream through the Iron Gate I & II dams including habitat surveys, based on progress achieved on this issue.
+- ⇒ Construction of fish migration aids and other measures at existing migration barriers to achieve/improve river continuity in the Danube River and in respective tributaries to ensure self-sustaining 66 sturgeon populations and specified other migratory fish populations - Specification of number and location of fish migration aids and other measures to achieve / improve river continuity, which will be implemented by 2021 by each country. - ⇒ New barriers for fish migration imposed by new infrastructure projects will be avoided; unavoidable new barriers will incorporate the necessary mitigation measures like fish migration aids or other suitable measures already in the project design according to BEP and BAT. - ⇒ Restoration, conservation and improvements of river morphology, habitats and their connectivity for self-sustaining sturgeon populations and other type-specific fish populations in the Danube River and the respective tributaries, also contributing to the improvement of other aquatic biological quality elements. - Specification of location and extent of measure for the improvement of river morphology, which will be implemented by 2021 by each country. - ⇒ Closing the knowledge gaps on the possibility for sturgeon and specified other migratory species to migrate upstream and downstream through the Iron Gate I & II dams including habitat surveys, based on progress achieved on this issue.
 If the results of these investigations will be positive the respective measures should be implemented and step by step a similar feasibility study will be performed for the Gabcikovo Dam and in case of positive results also for the Upper Danube.

 The measures on river continuity for fish migration which were planned to be implemented between 2009 and 2015 are indicated in Table 29.
-In total, 108 measures were indicated in the 1st DRBM Plan 2009, whereas in total 168 measures were finally agreed on national level to be implemented by 2015.
+In total, 108 measures were indicated in the 1st DRBM Plan 2009, whereas in total 136 measures were finally agreed on national level to be implemented by 2015.

-The implementation status in Table 29 is largely referring to the end of 2012, whereas updated information was partly provided.
-79 measures have been completed and 44 are in the construction phase.
-For 38 measures the planning process is on-going, while for 7 measures the implementation process was not started.
+The implementation status in Table 29 is referring to the end of 2012.
+Approximately 8% of the agreed measures have been completed and 10% of the measures were in the construction phase.
+For the majority of measures - 77% - the planning process was on-going, while for 5% of the agreed measures the implementation process was not started but implementation was still intended by 2015.